arvinsim/twitter-clone-react-graphql/README.md

-# Twitter Clone using React, Relay and GraphQL
+# Twitter Clone using React and GraphQL

 ## Objectives
-Implement GraphQL backend and Relay frontend
+Implement GraphQL backend